igneus/adiutor/README.md

         https://github.com/Nocturnale-Romanum/nocturnale-romanum
-      - `bundle exec rake antiphonarius:import` to import chants from the 1960 Liber antiphonarius https://github.com/ahinkley/liber-antiphonarius-1960
+      - `bundle exec rake antiphonarius:import` to import chants from the 1960 Liber antiphonarius https://github.com/ahinkley/liber-antiphonarius-1960 (note: if you import GregoBase, complete contents of this dataset are included, so there's no need to import both)
       - `bundle exec rake antiphonale83:import` to import chants from the 1983 Ordo cantus officii https://github.com/igneus/antiphonale83
     - MEI-based corpora